Running a competition

 We would like to invite UK freedive clubs to register open competitions with the BFA.
 From June 2012 within the UK, ONLY BFA Registered competitions that are open invite and operate a ballot entry system first come first served with an allocated number of entries open to non members of the club will be given BFA/AIDA world ranking status.
 Registered competitions will also gain BFA Event status and BFA insurance to cover their event.

-To allow for competitors not interested in ranking points we suggest a 'fun comp' organised to follow after the main, athlete's event.
+To allow for competitors not interested in ranking points we suggest a 'fun comp' which may follow the main competition or be a standalone event.
 The two comps should be clearly defined in the schedule with a time break and a clear announcement between the two.

 You can download a competition application form with AIDA rules.
 If you need help and advice on how to run a competition under AIDA rules and BFA best practice please contact the BFA at email@example.com